patriciaporter86/gomoment.github.io/docs/Hotel-Setup-Process.md

     [Manage Users](./Managers/#managing-users)
     [Setup Messaging](./Managers/#set-up-messaging),

-19) An admin will need to transition your hotel's state to 'active' to fully engage Ivy.
+19) GoMoment staff will need to transition your hotel's state to 'active' to fully engage Ivy.